HOA Reserve Studies & Funding

 • The board decides how to fund the reserves--whether through increased assessment contributions, special assessments, or a combination of the two.

-• The funding plan is annually disclosed to the membership in the year-end budgeting process.
+• The funding plan is disclosed annually to the membership during the year-end budgeting process.

 Small Associations.
-Small residential associations, even as small as two units, must perform reserve studies if they have common areas--unless the total replacement costs are less than 50% of the annual gross budget.
+Small residential associations, as small as two units, must perform reserve studies if they have common areas — unless the total replacement costs are less than 50% of the annual gross budget.
 (Civ.
-Code § 5550(a).)
+Code § 5550(a))

 Visual Inspection Every Three Years

-At least once every three years, the board of directors shall cause to be conducted a reasonably competent and diligent visual inspection of the accessible areas of the major components that the association is obligated to repair, replace, restore, or maintain.
+At least once every three years, the board of directors shall cause a reasonably competent and diligent visual inspection of the accessible areas of the major components that the association is obligated to repair, replace, restore, or maintain.
 (Civ.
-Code § 5550(a).)
-"Diligent" is not defined in the statute but is more than a cursory inspection.
+Code § 5550(a)) "Diligent" is not defined in the statute, but it is more than a cursory inspection.
 Black's Law Dictionary defines diligent as "attentive and persistent in doing a thing."
-In addition to "diligent," we must factor in what proceeds diligent, i.e., “reasonably competent," and what follows, "accessible areas."
+In addition to "diligent," we must factor in what precedes diligent, i.e., “reasonably competent," and what follows, "accessible areas."

 • Reasonably Competent.
 "Reasonably competent" does not require a particular professional license, but two national credentials are available to reserve study professionals.
 One is the Professional Reserve Analyst (PRA) administered by the Association of Professional Reserve Analysts (APRA).
 The second is the Reserve Specialist (RS) administered by the Community Associations Institute.
 Both organizations require a demonstrated background of training and experience in properly preparing reserve studies before they issue designations.

-Annual UpdatesThe allocation of reserve items is not written in stone.
+Annual UpdatesThe allocation of reserve items is not set in stone.
 Allocations are only projections and are subject to revision annually as roofs, boilers, etc., wear out at their own rates.
-As a result, boards must review the reserve study, or cause it to be reviewed, annually and implement appropriate adjustments to the reserve account requirements.
+As a result, boards must review the reserve study, or have it reviewed, annually and implement appropriate adjustments to the reserve account requirements.
 (Civ.
-Code § 5550(a).)
+Code § 5550(a))

-Elevated Structures.
-Even though elevated structure inspections have a 9-year inspection cycle, they must be included in the association's reserve study and visually inspected every three years.
+Although elevated structure inspections have a 9-year inspection cycle, they must be included in the association's reserve study and visually inspected every 3 years.

 Inventory of Major Components